 - Swap your plastic shower curtain for a fabric one

 Plastic shower curtains are made using chemicals that are toxic to the environment.
-Thus, curtains made out of fabric are always a better choice because they are more appealing to the eyes and can be used for a long time without attracting mold and mildew, unlike their plastic counterparts.
+Thus, fabric shower curtains are always a better choice because they are more appealing to the eyes and can be used for a long time without attracting mold and mildew, unlike their plastic counterparts.

 You will not only love these zero waste swaps but you will also improve your overall health and save money in the long run.
 Most importantly, you will be saying no to waste and landfills.
 Remember, a journey of a thousand miles begins with a single step.
 Start making slow but sure changes and in no time, you will be fully committed to a zero waste lifestyle.